khadas/khadas_docs/android/source/vim4/ChangeBootAnimation.md

 `part0": the directory of the picture
 We can there calculate the time-duration of part0 as: `30 * (1 / 60) seconds`.

-## Generate Bootanimation
+## Generate and Replace Bootanimation

-After you create the part folders and `desc.txt`, you can use following Linux command to generate `Bootanimation.zip`.
+After you create the part folders and `desc.txt`, you can use following Linux command to generate `bootanimation.zip`:

 ```
 $ zip -r -X -Z store bootanimation part*/* desc.txt
 ```
-Push `Bootanimation.zip` to `system/media`, and restart your SBC for changes to take effect.
+Push `bootanimation.zip` to `system/media`, and restart your SBC for changes to take effect.

 ```
+$ adb root
+$ adb remount
 $ adb push bootanimation.zip system/media/bootanimation.zip
 ```